 3 Credits This course is a second-semester continuation of NAS 121 Introduction to Ojibwe Language I. Students further develop their appreciation for Ojibwe culture through continued study of its language and basic expressions.
-Prerequisites: NAS 121 of the Lake Superior Watershed.
+Prerequisites: NAS 121

 NAS 160 - Lake Superior Ojibwe